telerik/xaml-docs/controls/radgridview/managing-data/add-new-entries.md

                          RowEditEnded="radGridView_RowEditEnded" />
 	{{endregion}}

-## Modifying New Entries

 The __AddingNewDataItem__ event is raised before a new row is added to RadGridView.
 A typical use case would be when you have to set initial values for an initialized object.
-You can raise the event by passing an object to the __GridViewAddingNewEventArgs__'s **NewObject** property.
+You can do this by passing an object to the __GridViewAddingNewEventArgs__'s **NewObject** property.

 #### __[C#] Example 3: The AddingNewDataItem event handler__